Loicgenevaux/Qualification-task-2/README.md

 - Solve systems of linear equations 𝐴𝑥=𝑏

 ### Least-Squares Regression:
--Perform regression analysis with outputs for coefficients, 𝑡-statistics, and 𝑝-values.
+- Perform regression analysis with outputs for coefficients, 𝑡-statistics, and 𝑝-values.

 ## Requirements :
--Python 3.6+
+- Python 3.6+
--NumPy
+- NumPy
--Matplotlib
+- Matplotlib
--SciPy
+- SciPy

 ## License :
 This code is free to use for educational purposes.